 However, polygons are planar and can only approximate curved surfaces using many polygons.

 Curve modeling – Surfaces are defined by curves, which are influenced by weighted control points.
 The curve follows (but does not necessarily interpolate) the points.
 Increasing the weight for a point will pull the curve closer to that point.
 Curve types include nonuniform rational B-spline (NURBS), splines, patches, and geometric primitives

 Digital sculpting – Still a fairly new method of modeling, 3D sculpting has become very popular in the few years it has been around.
 There are currently 3 types of digital sculpting: Displacement, which is the most widely used among applications at this moment, volumetric and dynamic tessellation.

 4. Skeletal Animation

-Animation creation methods include the traditional animation creation method and those involving stop motion animation of two and three-dimensional objects, such aspaper cutouts, puppets and clay figures.
-Images are displayed in a rapid succession, usually 24, 25, 30, or 60 frames per second
+Animation creation methods include the traditional animation creation method and those involving stop motion animation of two and three-dimensional objects, such as paper cutouts, puppets, and clay figures.
+Images are displayed in rapid succession, usually 24, 25, 30, or 60 frames per second

-This all steps to creating 3d Characters and animation movies, process is related to Computer graphics lest know few point abut what are graphics the pictures and movies created using computers usually referring to image data created by a computer specifically with help from specialized graphical hardware and software’s.
+This all steps to creating 3d Characters and animation movies, process is related to Computer graphics lest know few points abut what are graphics the pictures and movies created using computers usually referring to image data created by a computer specifically with help from specialized graphical hardware and software.